timeplus-io/docs/docs/enterprise-v2.3.md

 Key highlights of this release:
 * KV Stream, later on renamed to [Mutable Streams](/mutable-stream)
 * Able to [modify materialized view settings](/sql-alter-stream)
+* In a cluster, you can set those memory-consuming materialized views with a `memory_weight` setting, so that those materialized views will be evenly scheduled to run on different nodes.
 * New `timeplus` CLI commands to manage [users](/cli-user)

 ## Stable Releases {#stable}